parflow/parflow/docs/user_manual/source/user_manual.rst

    \label{eqn-Dvec-vs-vvec}
    {\vec V}_i= \phi S_i{\vec v}_i.

-To complete the formulation, we have the following :math:`n_p` *consititutive relations*
+To complete the formulation, we have the following :math:`\nu` *consititutive relations*

 .. math::